 SciPol.org and the Duke Bioethics & Science Policy Masters Program

 The Duke Master of Arts in Bioethics & Science Policy is unlike any other bioethics graduate program in the country.
 Our students are trained to identify and analyze complex issues in science and technology with an emphasis on how to apply their knowledge to affect change in our society.
 SciPol.org provides a channel to exercise what is learned in the classroom resulting in publishing opportunities and immediate real-world impact.

 Today’s world of rapid progress in the sciences has seen an increased demand for professionals with expertise in the ethical and policy implications inherent in new discoveries.
 SciPol.org contributes to a broader education, opens more opportunities after graduation, and better equips our students to meet an ever-growing need in society.

 Duke Undergrad and Grad Students

-Duke students can gain hands-on experience with learning about, writing about, and analyzing current developments in science and technology policy by contributing to SciPol.org.
+Duke students gained hands-on experience learning about, writing about, and analyzing current developments in science and technology policy by contributing to SciPol.org.
 Previous contributors have helped out by writing original science policy briefs or explainers, serving as peer editors for fellow contributors, or maintaining engagement resources on the website, among other opportunities.
 Contributors collaborate with a team of supervising editors to ensure the quality of published content.
-Contributors receive authorship credit for their work and are encouraged to cite these publications as valuable experience on their resume or CV.
+Contributors received authorship credit for their work and are encouraged to cite these publications as valuable experience on their resumes or CV.

 Duke Faculty and Researchers

-A core function of SciPol.org is to accurately assess the relevant science affecting science and technology policy decisions.
-Participation from Duke University experts is integral to this effort.
+A core function of SciPol.org was to accurately assess the relevant science affecting science and technology policy decisions.
+Participation from Duke University experts was integral to this effort.

-SciPol.org is brought to you with generous support from the Mary Duke Biddle Foundation.
+SciPol.org was brought to you with generous support from the Mary Duke Biddle Foundation.